The Solectria Sunrise

 The original Sunrise was designed by Solectria Corp. using the Hypercar principles of Amory Lovins.
 It achieved remarkable efficiency and range, through the use of lightweight construction, innovative design, and superb aerodynamics.
 Unfortunately, only a handful were produced.

-We bought the last unfinished Sunrise from Solectria CEO James Worden.
+The Sunrise EV2 project began with the purchase of the last unfinished Sunrise from Solectria CEO James Worden.
 It is being redesigned as a kit car, along the lines followed by manufacturers of light plane kits for the EAA (Experimental Aircraft Association).
 The steps are:

 Our goal is to make the Sunrise EV2 as modular and open source as possible; like a PC clone, where many different parts can be used, from many different vendors.
 We'll provide the basic "box".
 Builders can then use any motor, controller, batteries, charger, interior, and instrumentation they like.
 Depending on your budget and performance requirements, your Sunrise can be AC or DC, lead-acid or lithium batteries, etc.